Our Worship Services

 The “Daily Office,” as it is known, is a core part of the Anglican tradition, and a way to remind ourselves of the presence of God throughout our day.

-We meet in the downstairs chapel at St. Alban’s Episcopal Church, but if you can’t be with us in person, you can join us online — we broadcast each day’s gathering live on Facebook.
-Like our page on Facebook and stay tuned for daily broadcasts, both live and recorded.
+We meet in the downstairs chapel at St. Alban’s Episcopal Church, but if you can’t be with us in person, you can join us online — the Daily Prayer is broadcast via Zoom online conferencing.
+Here’s how to participate:

 The Daily Prayer Booklet changes with each season of the church calendar.
 Hard copies are available in the Narthex at St. Alban’s, or click here to download the latest copy.